maqalaqil/DOM-lab-Assignment/README.md

-# Re:Coded Sana'a Bootcamp - Assignment 2 (CSS)
+# Re:Coded Sana'a Bootcamp - Assignment  (JS DOM)

 ## Overview
-This second assignment will go over the basics of styling.
+this assignment will be going more deep into sytling and creating with DOM

 ### Requirements
 1. Add a Centerd 46px title with red colors border